psvish/GandCData/README.md

 The data are from the experiments carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz were captured.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-### Modifications Done to Generate Submitted Data Set

-1. Merged the training and the test sets to create one data set.
-2. Extracted only the measurements on the mean and standard deviation for each measurement.
-Selected only those measurements that had mean() or std() resulting in 66 columns being selected for further processing.
-3. Replaced the numeric activity names with descriptive names in the data set.
-4. Replaced the provided variable names with descriptive label names and applied them to the data set.
-Added the subjects and activities columns to the data set resulting in a data set with 68 columns.
-5. From the data set in step 4, created a second  independent tidy data set with the average of each  variable for each activity and each subject.
-This results in a data set with 180 rows [30 subjects by 6 activities] and 68 columns [Subjects, Activities and 66 measurement averages].

-The created tidy data set was written out as a text file, tidy_data.txt and uploaded as part of this submission.

 #### Attribute Information for the Original DataSet